 OTHER: 1) For the purposes of this Transaction only, Customer shall have the option with regard to any month during the Period of Delivery to reduce the DCQ to be applicable during the month provided that: (1) Customer provides notice of such requested lower DCQ to Company no later than five (5) business days prior to the beginning of the month; (2) such reduced DCQ shall be consistent daily quantities across the entire month; and (3) Customer pays to Company a fee of $0.05 per MMBtu times the difference between the original DCQ and the requested reduced DCQ times the number of days during such month.
 In the event Customer fails to comply with the above conditions or otherwise fails to purchase and receive the original DCQ during any month such failure shall constitute a default under the provisions of the Agreement and shall be settled as provided therein.

 2) Customer may sell to any third party or to Company any excess gas in order to balance the IDD Agreement account.
 In the event Customer desires to sell such excess gas to Company, Company agrees to purchase such excess gas at the following prices provided that Customer provides notice no later than 8:30 a.m.
-CST of the prior business day before the Day of flow: (a) For quantities less than or equal to 35,000 MMBtu per day, the price shall be equal to the Spot Price (Midpoint) at Ventura as set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under Northern Natural Gas Company applicable for the Day of flow less $0.06 per MMBtu; or (b) For quantities in excess of 35,000 MMBtu per day, the price shall be equal to the Spot Price (Midpoint) at Ventura less $0.15 per MMBtu.
+CST of the prior business day before the day of flow: (a) For quantities less than or equal to 35,000 MMBtu per day, the price shall be equal to the Spot Price (at Ventura under Northern Natural Gas Company applicable for the day of flow less $0.06 per MMBtu; or (b) For quantities in excess of 35,000 MMBtu per day, the price shall be equal to the Spot Price at Ventura less $0.15 per MMBtu.

 3) There shall be no additional fee to Company for gas redeliveries from the IDD Agreement account in the event that gas remains to be redelivered therefrom during the month of October.

-4) Customer may request Company provide additional services, such as storage and transportation balancing, for gas delivered un the TI Agreement in order to minimize NNG nomination penalties.
-In such event Company agrees to assist Customer on a best efforts basis but Customer is not obligated to utilize Company for such services and may sell excess gas to another company to balance its TI Agreement and thereby minimize the effect of any NNG nomination penalties.

 This Transaction is being provided pursuant to and in accordance with the ENFOLIO MASTER FIRM PURCHASE/SALE AGREEMENT being executed simultaneously between Customer and Company (the "Agreement") and constitutes part of and is subject to all of the provisions of such Agreement.
 Capitalized terms herein used, but not defined, shall have the meanings set forth in the Agreement.